 "No, I understand how he got them.
 I meant why, why would anyone do that to him.
 How could they leave bruises on that gentle boy's sweet face?"

-That is until the nightmare began.
+Until the nightmare began.